allinbits/dither/README.md

-# depth-client
+# dither-client

-> A web client for Depth.
+> A web client for Dither.

 ## Build Setup